Skip to main content

 What does PID stand for?

-PID stands for "Performance Indicator Device," or basically the water filter indicator light found on the refrigerator.
-This indicator is used by the NSF to test the life of the water filter.
-Refrigerators with a PID will receive a notification (filter light will illuminate) once the customer has used 200 gallons of water.
+PID stands for "Performance Indicator Device," or the water filter indicator light found on the refrigerator.
+The NSF uses this indicator to test the life of the water filter.
+Refrigerators with a PID will receive a notification (the filter light will illuminate) once the customer has used 200 gallons of water.
 Refrigerators without a PID will be alerted at 100 gallons.

 Do more with fresh, filtered water